ericoporto/ags-manual-wiki/TextWindowGUI.md

 ## `TextWindowGUI` functions and properties

-This struct extends the GUI struct, so it has all functions and properties from [GUI](GUI), in addition to the properties below.
+This struct extends the GUI struct, so it has all functions and properties from [`GUI`](GUI), in addition to the properties below.

 *Compatibility:* TextWindowGUI is supported by AGS 3.5.0 and later versions.